How Do You Choose An Agent To Sell Your Home?

 Using The MLS® To Sell Your Home

 REALTORS® are expertly trained and licensed in the field of real estate, who service the needs of the public in the buying and selling of homes.
 All are members of local real estate boards and have access to the MLS® — an extensive network of listings across the country.

 The MLS® is a central registry of properties used by REALTORS® to match buyers with homes on the market.
 MLS® is described as a “cooperative marketing system” to ensure maximum exposure of properties for sale.

-In addition to being distributed in printed catalogues, MLS® is also a sophisticated computer database of properties indexed by price, location, type of home, number of bedrooms, amenities and so forth.
-Photos of homes may also be available on-line and, most real estate boards have added their MLS® listings to the Internet through www.realtor.ca.
+MLS® is a sophisticated computer database of properties indexed by price, location, type of home, number of bedrooms, amenities and so forth.
+Photos of homes are available online and, most real estate boards have added their MLS® listings to the Internet through www.realtor.ca.